 We envisage to publish the documentary online in the public domain, and to organise local screenings in as many countries and locations as possible.

-All neurodivergent participants in the documentary will form the editorial board:
+All neurodivergent participants in the documentary form the editorial board:

-The editorial board will determine by democratic consensus which parts of contributions to include.
-Individual board members will have the ability to influence how their contribution is edited and integrated, and will have the ability to withdraw their contribution or parts thereof in case they feel their perspective is misrepresented.
+The editorial board determines by democratic consensus which parts of contributions to include.
+Individual board members have the ability to influence how their contribution is edited and integrated, and have the ability to withdraw their contribution or parts thereof in case they feel their perspective is misrepresented.

 - Reflections on life, relationships and society by autistic and neurodivergent elders and neurodiversity activists